yyy32/releasing-research-code/templates/README.md

 #  Experiments on CIFAR-10

-Download features and pre-trained models in https://drive.google.com/drive/folders/1F4UsbUM81iVvO9eX5bWoNZzR3hxfuwXy?usp=sharing
+Download features and pre-trained models from https://drive.google.com/drive/folders/1F4UsbUM81iVvO9eX5bWoNZzR3hxfuwXy?usp=sharing

-Then put the files in the directory ``checkerboard_experiment/``
+Then put the downloaded directories into the directory ``cifar10_experiment/``